Confederate statues are coming down following George Floyd's death. Here's what we know - KEYT | KCOY

 Bristol, United Kingdom

 While there are several Confederate monuments sprinkled throughout the country, protesters across the pond are pushing for the removal of controversial landmarks as well.
-On Sunday, Black Lives Matter protesters in Bristol, pulled down a statue of 17th-century slave trader Edward Colston and rolled it through the streets before dumping it, unceremoniously, into the River Avon.
+This month, Black Lives Matter protesters in Bristol, pulled down a statue of 17th-century slave trader Edward Colston and rolled it through the streets before dumping it, unceremoniously, into the River Avon.

 Britain’s towns and cities are dotted with monuments to figures like Colston.